http4k/www/src/website/content/training.md

 description: Get up to speed with http4k, whether you're just starting out or looking to scale up.
 type: solutions
 highlights:
-    - title: Some things we can help with
-      description: A description of a thing we can help with
+    - title: Training from the experts
+      description: No-one knows http4k better than the people who built it.
+Get tailored advice and support from the creators of http4k.
       icon: "/images/supportive.svg"
+    - title: Flexibility in delivery
+      description: We can deliver training in person or remotely, depending on your needs.
+      icon: "/images/extendable.svg"
-    - title: Some things we can help with
+    - title: Custom courses
-      description: A description of a thing we can help with
+      description: Not all courses are created equal.
+We can tailor our training to your specific needs.
       icon: "/images/testability.svg"
-    - title: Some things we can help with
-      description: A description of a thing we can help with
-      icon: "/images/extendable.svg"
 ---

 The **http4k** project is a culmination of work on real-world projects in many different industries.
 Whilst the library is designed to be simple to learn and use, there are many advantages to learning from our mistakes when using it!
 To this end, the  team have developed a significant amount of training materials which can be used to give teams new to **http4k** the best possible start, especially around the following areas: